 Prevention Through Treatment

 Regardless of the cause, brain damage is nearly always irreversible.
 The best way to escape brain injury is to not damage the brain in, the first place.
 While this is not always possible, you absolutely can avoid brain damage from ketamine overdose.

 To do this, you must seek ketamine abuse treatment before you overdose.
-Simply call 800-601-3889 and let one of our advisers help you discover your treatment options.
+Simply call 800-915-1270 (Who Answers?) and learn more about your treatment options.
 They can give you all of the information that you need to make an informed decision and get the help that will prevent brain damage from ketamine overdose.